GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 ## Deploying containers with statically provisioned EBS volumes

-- Please take the following notes while following [Deploying containers with volumes on host](#deploying-containers-with-volumes-on-host) to deploy with statically provisioned EBS volumes :
+Please follow the  notes in this section while  [Deploying containers with volumes on host](#deploying-containers-with-volumes-on-host) to deploy with statically provisioned EBS volumes :

-In this section a deployment of gluu with statically provisioned EBS volumes will be created.
+- In this section a deployment of gluu with statically provisioned EBS volumes will be created.
 You must have all your volumes available.
 Please note down all your EBS `volume-ids`.

 ### Example : Changing the config volumeID